British Ambassador to Oman

 We provide a range of services in Oman to the public and to business.
 We have 14 UK based staff and over 50 staff employed locally.

 This Embassy does not deal with visa matters.
-For information on whether you require a visa for the United Kingdom and how to apply, visit the website of the UK Border Agency.
+For information on whether you require a visa for the United Kingdom and how to apply, visit the website of the UK Visas and immigration.

 Births, deaths and marriages

 There are no changes to the entitlement to register a birth or death.
 The processing time will remain the same.
 However, you will now need to allow extra time for the documents to be sent to and from the UK.
 See birth or death for further information.

 Information on legal documents for couples marrying or entering into civil partnerships abroad

 Information on staying safe and avoiding problems when living or travelling in Oman, with links to our embassies, high commissions and other diplomatic posts across the world.

 How to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

 Information about the notarial and legalisation services available at the British Consulate in Oman.

 Living in Oman

 This guide sets out essential information for British nationals residing in Oman, including advice on health, education, working residence requirements and more.